MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

 the database.
 You can access the cluster from any database.
 The next step is to grant privileges to your role based on the role needs.

 ## Step 5.
-Grant privileges to a role
+Grant privileges to the role

 In this example, let's say your `dev_role` needs the following permissions: